 Disneyland Disability Access Service is the same policy as at Disney World Orlando.
 (Read more about Disney World Disability Access Service.)

 The DAS is for guests whose disability keeps them from waiting in the conventional line.
+Many disabilities are not visible to others.
+DAS is a way to meet the needs of guests with special circumstances that make it difficult or impossible to wait in a standard queue.
 A guest whose disability is based on needing to use a wheelchair or scooter does not need DAS.
 If a guest in a wheelchair has additional needs, then that person should speak to Guest Relations.

-How do I acquire and use the Disneyland DAS?
+How do I acquire and use the Disneyland disability pass?

 Here is a step-by-step guide to using the Disneyland Disability Access Service: